Back to Blog

 • You have time to maintain a consistent maintenance schedule

-• You enjoy this kind of work
+• You actually enjoy this kind of work

 A care plan makes sense if: